What They Do: Loan officers evaluate, authorize, or recommend approval of loan applications for people and businesses.

 Salary: The median annual wage for loan officers is $63,380.

-Job Outlook: Employment of loan officers is projected to show little or no change over the next ten years.
+Job Outlook: Employment of loan officers is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of loan officers with similar occupations.